 Stories of Hope

 CRS Rice Bowl shares stories of hope from CRS’ work around the world.
-These stories are examples of the kinds of communities where the Lenten alms of participating US Catholics are changing lives.
-Each story is accompanied by a simple, meatless recipe that families are encouraged to prepare on Fridays during Lent.
+These stories are examples of the communities where your Lenten alms are changing lives.
+Stories are accompanied by a simple, meatless recipe that you and your family are encouraged to prepare on Fridays during Lent.